Mycenae: Neolithic Age

+There are only faint traces of Neolithic settlement on the site although it was continuously occupied from the Early Neolithic (EN, c.
+5000–c.
+4000 BC).
+EN Rainbow Ware constitutes the earliest ceramic evidence discovered so far.

+Early Bronze Age

+The Early Bronze Age (EBA) is known as the Early Helladic (EH) on mainland Greece, dated from around 3200-2050/2000 BC.
+The EH can be subdivided into EH I (3200-2650 BC), EH II (2650-2200 BC) and EH III (2200-2000 BC).
+Mycenae was occupied throughout this period.

+Pottery material spanning the entire Early Helladic was discovered 1877 by Panagiotis Stamatakis at a low depth in the sixth shaft grave in Circle A. Further EH and MH material was found beneath the walls and floors of the palace, on the summit of the acropolis and outside the Lion Gate in the area of the ancient cemetery.
+An EH–MH settlement was discovered near a fresh-water well on top of the Kalkani hill south-west of the acropolis.

-Early and Middle Bronze Age
+Middle Bronze Age

-The population had grown considerably by the Middle Helladic.
-As elsewhere, a dominant Cretan influence prevailed from c.
+The Middle Bronze Age (MBA) is known as the Middle Helladic (MH) on mainland Greece, dated from around 2050/2000-1550 BC.
+At Mycenae the population grew considerably during the MH.
+The region came under the dominant Cretan influence (Minoan) prevailed from c.
 1600 BC, the first evidence of this coming from the shaft graves discovered in 1876 by Heinrich Schliemann.
-Schliemann's shaft graves came to be known as Circle A to distinguish them from the Circle B graves which were found at a later date, although Circle B are the earlier graves dated c.
+Schliemann's shaft graves came to be known as Circle A to distinguish them from the Circle B graves, which were found at a later date, although Circle B are the earlier graves, dated c.
 1650 BC to c.
 1550 BC and entirely within MHIII.
 Circle A is dated to the sixteenth century BC, including the transition from Middle to Late Helladic IA (LHIA; c.
 1550 – c.
 1500 BC).
 The contents of Circle B are less wealthy than those of Circle A.

-Pottery material spanning the entire Early Helladic was discovered 1877 by Panagiotis Stamatakis at a low depth in the sixth shaft grave in Circle A. Further EH and MH material was found beneath the walls and floors of the palace, on the summit of the acropolis, and outside the Lion Gate in the area of the ancient cemetery.
-An EH–MH settlement was discovered near a fresh-water well on top of the Kalkani hill south-west of the acropolis.
-The first burials in pits or cist graves manifest in MHII (c.
-1800 BC) on the west slope of the acropolis, which was at least partially enclosed by the earliest circuit wall.
+In MH II (c.
+1800 BC), the first burials in pits or cist graves are found on the west slope of the acropolis, which was at least partially enclosed by the earliest circuit wall.